MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-sql-cross-warehouse-query-editor.md

 ## Run the cross-warehouse query

-In this task, you will run the cross-warehouse query.
+In this task, learn how to run the cross-warehouse query.
 Specifically, you will run a query that joins the `Wide World Importers` warehouse to the `Shortcut_Exercise` SQL analytics endpoint.

 > [!NOTE]
 > A cross-database query uses three-part naming of _database.schema.table_ to reference objects.